transloadit/ruby-sdk/README.md

 end
 ```

-When the `submit!` method returns, the file has been uploaded but may not yet
+When the `create!` method returns, the file has been uploaded but may not yet
 be done processing.
 We can use the returned object to check if processing has
 completed, or examine other attributes of the request.